bem/project-stub/README.md

 ## Installation requirements

 * [Node.js 0.10+](http://nodejs.org) is a platform built on Chrome JavaScript runtime for easily building fast, scalable network applications.
-Or you could use [io.js](https://iojs.org/en/) as an alternative platform to Node.js.
 * [Git Bash](http://msysgit.github.io/) if you use Windows OS.

 ## Supported browsers